Raja-Oasis Sports Complex

 The Raja-Oasis Sports Complex (or simply Oasis Complex) is the training ground and academy headquarters of Moroccan football club Raja Club Athletic.
 Opened in 1932, the complex is located southwest of Casablanca, in the Oasis neighborhood, about 24 km away from Mohammed V International Airport.

 The complex includes the training centre for the first team, the women's team and the youth teams as well as the player-development centre in association with Raja CA Academy located in Bouskoura.

 It was one of the first football centres to comply with international standards in Africa, and the first Moroccan academy to adopt the "sport-study" system that combine both football and education.
 It was chosen by the technical direction of the Royal Moroccan Football Federation as the best club training centre in 2021.

+On 20 October 2023, the club announced the complete renovation of the Complex before 2025.